 - Education (K-12)

-Employment: For the Class of 2021, the most common jobs were in data and analytics, research, actuarial services, finance and business management, and education.
+Employment: In recent years, the most common jobs were in data and analytics, research, actuarial services, finance and business management, and education.
 Top employers of our majors in recent years include:

 - Financial / Insurance Services: Liberty Mutual, MassMutual, Hanover Insurance, Amica